jkahn/islex-entities/docs/installation.rst

 From sources
 ------------

-The sources for ISLEX pronunciation dictionary core entries can be downloaded from the `Github repo`_.
+The sources for ISLEX pronunciation dictionary named-entity entries can be downloaded from the `Github repo`_.

 You can either clone the public repository: